 • Commercial real estate funds- Invest in commercial buildings and co-operatives listed on the NASDAQ.
 These buildings usually offer high returns for their investors.

 • Crowdfunding (only assets)- Crowdfunding is a new type of investing where the investor buys a piece of the deal.
-For instance, you may invest in a movie about to hit theatres or a new consumer product company that hasn't released any products.
+For instance, you may invest in a movie about to hit theatres or a new consumer product company that has yet to release any products.

 • Private equity- including equity in a publicly traded company (or stock) and more speculative investments through private transactions (including non-publicly traded stocks and bonds).

-• Hedge funds and venture capital- are private investment firms that buy and sell securities in an attempt to make money for their investors.
+• Hedge funds and venture capital- are private investment firms that buy and sell securities to make money for their investors.

-• Crowdfunded real estate- Crowdfunding has also been used to raise commercial real estate investments, including shopping centres, offices, apartments, and other types of buildings.
-Individual investors can own these projects through direct purchases or through privately-funded schemes (called REITs) in which the properties are then put up for sale to the general public.
+• Crowdfunded real estate- Crowdfunding has also been used to raise commercial real estate investments, including shopping centers, offices, apartments, and other types of buildings.
+Individual investors can own these projects through direct purchases or privately-funded schemes (called REITs) in which the properties are then sold to the general public.

 Venture debt is when a company borrows money on its behalf to launch new ventures or expand those already underway.